Thomas Lewis (cardiologist): Career

-After the war, he established the clinical research department at UCH and continued his work on cardiac arrhythmia.
+After the war, Lewis established the clinical research department at UCH and continued his work on cardiac arrhythmia.
 In 1925 he switched his focus from cardiography to vascular reactions of the skin.
 In 1917 he had shown that capillaries had independent contractions and he now investigated the response of the skin to injury, leading to the 1927 monograph The Blood Vessels of the Human Skin and their Responses.
 He was awarded the Royal Society's Royal Medal in 1927 "for his researches on the vascular system, following upon his earlier work on the mammalian heart-beat."
 Next, he switched his focus to peripheral vascular disease, especially Raynaud's disease, and finally to the mechanism of pain, summarising his findings in Pain in 1942.
 His 1932 book Diseases of the Heart became a standard medical text.
 In 1930 he described the Hunting reaction, alternating vasodilation and vasoconstriction of peripheral capillaries in cold environments.

 In 1930, he founded the Medical Research Society.
 He was awarded the Royal Society's Copley Medal in 1941 "for his clinical and experimental investigations upon the mammalian heart."
 He was only the second clinician to receive it, after Lord Lister in 1902.
 He served as vice-president of the Royal Society from 1943 to 1945.

 Lewis suffered a myocardial infarction at the age of 45 and gave up his 70-cigarette-a-day habit, being one of the first to realise that smoking damaged the blood vessels.
-He died from coronary heart disease at his home at Loudwater, Hertfordshire on 17 March 1945, at age 63.
+He died from coronary heart disease at his home at Loudwater, Hertfordshire, on 17 March 1945, at age 63.

 Family

-He married Alice Lorna Treharne James in 1916.
+Lewis married Alice Lorna Treharne James in 1916.
 They had three children.